STMicroelectronics (NYSE:STM) Issues Q2 2021 Earnings Guidance

-STMicroelectronics (NYSE:STM) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of – for the period.
+STMicroelectronics (NYSE:STM) updated its second quarter 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $2.80 billion-$3.00 billion, compared to the consensus revenue estimate of $2.83 billion.STMicroelectronics also updated its Q2 2021 guidance to – EPS.

+Several brokerages recently weighed in on STM.
+UBS Group restated a neutral rating on shares of STMicroelectronics in a research report on Friday.
+JPMorgan Chase & Co. restated a neutral rating on shares of STMicroelectronics in a research report on Friday, January 29th.
+Canaccord Genuity upped their price objective on STMicroelectronics from $47.00 to $51.00 and gave the stock a buy rating in a research report on Friday.
+Morgan Stanley reiterated an overweight rating on shares of STMicroelectronics in a research report on Friday.
+Finally, Societe Generale reiterated a buy rating on shares of STMicroelectronics in a research report on Tuesday, January 12th.
+One analyst has rated the stock with a sell rating, five have given a hold rating and nine have issued a buy rating to the company.
+STMicroelectronics presently has an average rating of Buy and a consensus price target of $47.50.

 About STMicroelectronics